-For more information, see this web page.
+For more information, see The IBM Smarter Computer Workload Simulator.

 Additionally, IBM's Competitive Project Office can support you with a more detailed analysis of your expected consolidation ratio.
 Contact your IBM representative to start such a study.

 Important: Other factors must be considered to get a complete TCO, including floor space, energy savings, scalability, security, and outages.
 For a more accurate sizing study, contact your IBM representative.